-Those charged with governance are responsible for overseeing the Fund's financial reporting process.
+Those charged with governance, the Fund Board, are responsible for overseeing the Fund's financial reporting process.

-Auditors' Responsibilities for the Audit of the Financial Statements
+Auditor's Responsibilities for the Audit of the Financial Statements

-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 'Reasonable assurance' is a high level of assurance, but is not a guarantee that an audit conducted in accordance with International Standards on Auditing that are endorsed in the Kingdom of Saudi Arabia, will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

-Independent Auditors' Report
+Independent Auditor's Report

-To the Unitholders of Jadwa Arab Markets Equity Fund (Continued)
+To the Unitholders of Jadwa GCC Equity Fund (continued)

-Auditors' Responsibilities for the Audit of the Financial Statements (continued)
+Auditor's Responsibilities for the Audit of the Financial Statements (continued)